ronpowell.co.uk

 Writing

-Since retiring from the RAF, I've written a Battle of Britain novel, Wings Over Summer, a sequel, Wings Over Malta, and two volumes of memoir, Shropshire Blue: A Shropshire Lad in the RAF.
-Volume 1 is titled, Preparation For Flight, while Volume 2, On The Buffet, is about my flying training.
-Free sample chapters of these can be read using the links below.
+Since retiring from the RAF, I've written an illustrated history covering events in the skies above the British Isles in the summer of 1940, The Battle of Britain, Hitler's First Bloody Nose; a novel, Wings Over Summer, set in the same period; a sequel, Wings Over Malta, and three volumes of memoir, Shropshire Blue: A Shropshire Lad in the RAF.
+The first, Preparation For Flight, is about growing up in Shropshire and my early years in the RAF, while Volume 2, On The Buffet, is about my flying training on the Chipmunk, Jet Provost and Jetstream, and Volume 3, Fat Albert, is about my time on the RAF C-130 Hercules fleet.
+Free extracts of these can be read through the Read Sample feature on Amazon, and sample chapters of some can be read using the links below.
 I've also written numerous short stories, articles and poems, many published and some prize-winning.
 Samples of some of these appear on my Short Story page.

 Wings Over Summer